Dan C. Hoffman Background

 I am retired with background in ministry and international work.

-From 1966-68 I worked with the Peace Corps in Brazil in the area of urban community development.
+From 1966-68 I served with the Peace Corps in Brazil in the area of urban community development.

 From 1970-2001 I was involved in several capacities in international ministry with the Christian Church (Disciples of Christ) and the United Church of Christ in Brazil, France, Zambia and a number of other African countries.